-Under a high emissions scenario, the longest dry spell is indicated to decrease from an average of about 80 days to about 70 days, with continuing large year-to-year variability.
-If emissions decrease rapidly, the decrease is limited to about 3 days on average.
+Under a high emissions scenario, the longest dry spell is indicated to increase by about 20 days on average, to about 90 days on average in 2100, with continuing large year-to-year variability.
+If emissions decrease rapidly, the increase is limited to about 5 days on average.

-a Model projections are from CMIP5 for RCP8.5 [high emissions] and RCP2.6 [low emissions].
+- Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
 Model anomalies are added to the historical mean and smoothed.

-b Observed historical record of mean temperature is from CRU-TSv.3.22.

-c Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.
+Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2. - Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.